MariamFarman/Modulated-SubGraph-Finder/README.md

 `java -jar ModulatedSubgraphFinder.jar -p ExampleDEGAnalysis_DEseq2.csv -i ExampleInteractions.csv -t DEseq2 -k yes -o /home/Documents/`

 The default extension and merging limit is 2.
+If you do not want to output extra files skip the -k argument.

 ### Output Files